-Ostersunds: Rise of Swedish club under English manager Graham Potter
+Ostersunds FK: Rise of Swedish club under English manager Graham Potter

 The man in question was Englishman Graham Potter.
 A former full-back, he had Birmingham, Stoke, Southampton and West Brom on his playing CV and coaching ideas in his head - but until then nobody willing to offer him the opportunity to put them into practice...

-GP: I took the decision to stop playing at 30 because I knew the game was going to kick me out at some point.
+Graham Potter: I took the decision to stop playing at 30 because I knew the game was going to kick me out at some point.
 The phone calls from Barcelona and Manchester United weren't exactly coming my way.

 I did the traditional coaching badges, but didn't feel it was the right way to go - so I did a teaching qualification and ended up with a job at the University of Hull.
 That started a five-year period there, making mistakes, developing, learning and working with the people at the university and coaching the students.

 I thought I needed to test myself in the real world but I couldn't get any opportunities in England.
 I'd been out of the game.
-Then Ostersunds came up through a contact [Jones], who put me in touch with the chairman.
+Then Ostersund came up through a contact [Jones], who put me in touch with the chairman.
 He had an idea and a philosophy at the club to do something different.

-Potter agreed to become Ostersunds coach in December 2010 and moved to Sweden with his family in January 2011...
+Potter agreed to become Ostersunds FK coach in December 2010 and moved to Sweden with his family in January 2011...

 GP: My wife had built up a business for 10 years and we'd just had our first child.
 So in that way it was a big move, it was her leaving her life.
 It's not as if we were coming to Monte Carlo or a big football place - it was the fourth tier of Swedish football.
 It was a gamble.

 It was January/February.
-It's minus 25 outside so there's not so much you can do, getting to know people.
-Ostersunds had just been relegated so it wasn't in a positive place.
+It's -25C outside so there's not so much you can do, getting to know people.
+Ostersund had just been relegated so it wasn't in a positive place.
 People didn't believe in the club and didn't really like the club, if I'm honest.

 My wife went to the local nursery and she was asked: "What are you doing here?"
 "My husband's got a job."
 "Great, what is it?"
 "Football coach."
 'Who for?"
-"Ostersunds."
+"Ostersund."
 "I'd go home if I were you."

 Success came quickly.
 They would win back-to-back promotions in Potter's first two seasons at the club - lifting them to the second tier of Swedish football - and the new ethos of the club was cemented...

 GP: For the first couple of years it was impossible to get people here from the south of Sweden because there was no history, no tradition, no culture.
-They're not going to come for the snow as agents used to say.
+They're not going to come for the snow, as agents used to say.
 So we had to provide an identity, a football style that was maybe interesting to people and didn't fit into the traditional Swedish culture.

 We wanted players who had their careers ahead of them or would bring a bit of personality to the club.
 Jamie Hopcutt was someone we brought in in the second year.
 I knew him from York City, he was a talented player who wasn't ready to play first-team football in England physically.
-They were the types we looked for and then, as we've gone through the levels it's become a bit easier.
+They were the types we looked for and then, as we've gone through the levels, it's become a bit easier.
 But because of where we are, we can never sign the at-the-level player.
 We can't compete with those terms and we have to be creative with who we bring to the club and where we look for our players.

-JH: I got released [by York] when I was 18 and spent a few years around the non-league in England and had a few trials at clubs.
-Then one day I got an email and it was a trial day for Ostersunds.
+Jamie Hopcutt: I got released [by York] when I was 18 and spent a few years around the non-league in England and had a few trials at clubs.
+Then one day I got an email and it was a trial day for Ostersund.
 I knew the manager from York so I thought I'd give it one last chance.
 I went to the trial and managed to do well - and a month later I was out in Sweden.

 It was a bit scary at first.
 I was 19, leaving home for the first time wasn't something I was used to.
 The club wasn't so big - maximum 1,000 people watching - but it soon took off.
 That first year we got promotion and after that there was a big change in the love of football over here and it's grown and grown.

-Hopcutt helped Ostersunds achieve promotion to the Allsvenskan - the Swedish top flight - for the first time in 2016.
+Hopcutt helped Ostersunds FK achieve promotion to the Allsvenskan - the Swedish top flight - for the first time in 2016.
 During their debut top-flight season he was joined at the club by another Englishman, former Middlesbrough academy player Curtis Edwards...

-CE: I left Middlesbrough when I was 19, my contract ended.
+Curtis Edwards: I left Middlesbrough when I was 19, my contract ended.
 I went on a few trials at Hibernian and Bristol City but it didn't work out.
-I was stuck working with my Dad on a building site and I got a call from a friend who was playing division three in Sweden (with Ytterhogdals) wanting to know if I wanted to get back playing.
+I was stuck working with my dad on a building site and I got a call from a friend who was playing division three in Sweden (with Ytterhogdals) wanting to know if I wanted to get back playing.
 I spent one year there and then Graham called me and I went on a trial match and the journey has just gone up, up and up.

 You miss your family a lot and you wish they could be here every week to support you, so that's hard.
 At this club there's a lot of people like that who have come from different parts of Sweden and are alone.
 It's tough.
 It's not what English lads usually do.
 It's definitely made me grow up as a person and I'm glad I took the opportunity.

-Ostersunds is not an ordinary football club.
+Ostersund FK is not an ordinary football club.
 Their extraordinary achievements on the pitch are underpinned by a unique approach to team-building off it.
 They have developed a 'culture academy' where players sing, dance and act in front of an audience in an attempt to boost their performance ability.
 This has included staging a rock concert, at which Potter himself sang, and a performance of Swan Lake...

 DK: It was a young lady who called me with the idea that cultural expression can be good for athletes.
 I thought it was very interesting - out of the box.